Fornication/Wanderlust/README.md

 ## Preamble

-Wanderlust is the culmination of my years of playing and modding Skyrim.
-With well over 1,000 mods, there is a strong focus on emergent gameplay and exploration of the world, along with roleplaying mechanics to make you re-experience Skyrim for the first time again.
+I've been playing and modding Skyrim for well over a decade.
+I've played with all sorts of mods and all sorts of builds.
+All of that experience has shaped this list into something that I hope you all can enjoy.
+I want to share the roleplaying experience I've made and make it something to remember.

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.**